spring-attic/spring-hadoop/README.md

     gradlew

 from the project root folder.
 This will compile the sources, run the tests and create the artifacts.
+Note that the tests by default tries to access a localhost single-node Hadoop cluster.

 ## Supported distros